How to Use a Solar Pool Cover

 First and foremost, solar pool covers work to maintain a pool’s heat.
 The covers trap the heat to keep it in the pool and help reduce evaporation.
 In fact, solar pool covers can be up to 95% effective in preventing evaporation, therefore keeping the heat in the water.

-By having a solar cover covering the surface of your pool, your pool water will not be exposed to the night’s cool air, the wind, or other elements that may change the water temperature.
-Instead, you can enjoy a constantly warm pool with the help of a solar pool cover.
+A solar cover covering the surface of your pool means your pool water will not be exposed to the night’s cool air, the wind, or other elements that may change the water temperature.
+Instead, you can enjoy a constantly warm pool.

-Solar pool covers can even help heat up your pool to some extent.
-In the case of solar blankets, they can even help to heat your pool further by up to 15 degrees Fahrenheit on a sunny day.
+Solar pool covers can even help heat your pool to some extent.
+Solar blankets can even help heat your pool further by up to 15 degrees Fahrenheit on a sunny day.
 Just make sure to face the bubbles the right way, or else you might wonder why your pool is still cold.

 When to Use a Solar Pool Cover